 While things are changing, chemical injuries resulting in chemical sensitivities are still controversial.
 So given the controversial nature of this illness, the best advice I can offer you is the same advice I got from one of my doctors.
 He told me I had to become the expert on me.
 And you need to become the expert on you.

-Two books to consider in looking for information on explaining chemical injuries and protecting yourself:
+Another book to consider in looking for information on explaining chemical injuries and protecting yourself:

 Chemical Exposure and Human Health by Cynthia Wilson, Originally priced at $55, you can order used but unscented copies from CIIN for $20 which includes S&H